 In a medium bowl, cut the shortening or butter into the rice flour or other gluten-free flour until crumbly.

-Once your dough comes together, form it into a single ball.
+Form the dough into a single ball.